pbauza/UABlunt/README.md

 # UABlunt
-Game programmed for the practicum of the Software Engineering subjet.
+ Telegram Bot programmed for the practicum of the Software Engineering subjet.